lassoglm

 A structure of function handles with the field | User-specified link function (see Custom Link Function) |

-Maximum number of iterations allowed, specified as the comma-separated
+Maximum number of iterations allowed, specified as a positive integer scalar.

 then the function stops iterating and returns a warning message.